 “Ooh, I didn’t even think of that,” said A, reaching for her first spoonful of rice.

 Out of nowhere, Tiffany screamed, “DON’T EAT THAT!”

 A and I froze in place, like she’d ordered us to hit the deck for incoming missile fire.
-But Tiffany just gave us new bowls of rice and explained, “That was literally the last scoop of rice in the whole pot!
+But Tiffany just gave us two new bowls of rice and explained, “That was literally the last scoop of rice in the whole pot!
 I had to scrape it off the sides!
 These are freshly cooked!” and then she zoomed away so fast she left a shadow in her place.

 A’s spoon was still quivering in mid-air, like the Jello scene in Jurassic Park.

 I’m pretty sure that in food service, the number one thing you’re not supposed to say is “Don’t eat that!”
 Even in a friendly, casual manner, it just doesn’t come off right.

 “Hey, don’t eat that, no worries!”
 Doesn’t work.

 Tiffany took the drink order for the table behind us while we were eating—a woman ordered a Bahama Mama off the menu, and Tiffany said, “Oh, I don’t know how to make that, but I’ll Google it and bring it right out!”

 A smacked her own forehead and whispered, “Oh my god, Tiffany, you never tell the customer that you don’t know how to do something.”

 Tiffany whirred back to the table and said to this woman, “A Bahama Mama has coconut liqueur in it, is that okay?
 Is that what you want?
 DO YOU WANT THAT?”
 She leaned in super close and got really intense about it—like this was a secret transaction.
 The woman said, “Yes, that’s fine!” the way that people being interrogated say, “I’ll tell you whatever you want!
 Just call off the hounds!”